House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (California Office of Traffic Safety)

-Like the overall number of fatalities, the number of deaths attributed to not wearing a helmet is also falling.
-That is good news for lawmakers who say that wearing a helmet leads to much higher safety ratings than not wearing one.
+Like the overall fatalities, the number of deaths attributed to not wearing a helmet is also falling.
+That is good news for lawmakers who say wearing a helmet leads to much higher safety ratings than not wearing one.
 The drop of 18% from 2019 to 2018 is an encouraging sign.
 Ideally, no road deaths will be linked to not wearing a helmet or a seatbelt one day.

 7. Only 6% of motorcycle fatalities are attributed to riders not wearing a helmet.